Aklilu Habte-Wold: 1974 revolution

 The Crown Council had pushed the Emperor to appoint a nobleman to the position, and initially Lt.
 General Abiye Abebe was favored to be named the new prime minister.
 However and when General Abiye's request that he be made responsible to the elected parliament rather than the Emperor was presented, the Council balked and the General asked to be dropped from consideration.
 Lij Endelkachew Makonnen, son of the late former prime minister, was appointed.
 The new Premier attempted to address the many demands being put forward by the proponents of reform, and Ethiopia seemed to be on the verge of transforming itself into a democracy and a modern constitutional monarchy.
 However, a committee of low ranking officers called the Derg, who had been empowered to investigate corruption in the military, arrested Tsehafi Taezaz Aklilu and most of the men who had served in his cabinet, as well as the new prime minister and his cabinet.
 The Derg deposed Emperor Haile Selassie on 12 September 1974 and assumed power as the Marxist military junta that would rule the country for almost two decades.

-On the evening of 23 November, Tsehafi Taezaz Aklilu Habte-Wold, and his brother Akalework Habte-Wold were removed from Menelik Palace and taken to Akaki Central Prison where they were summarily executed with 60 other ex-officials of the Emperor's government.
+On the evening of 24 November, Tsehafi Taezaz Aklilu Habte-Wold and his brother Akalework Habte-Wold were removed from Akaki Central Prison and executed without trial alongside 59 other civil and military officials of Haile Selassie's government, seven line officers, and a private.
 This act led to protests around the world, not only from Europe and the United States, but also from a number of African countries who expressed their concern for the well-being of the deposed Emperor.